ItzWhole/CiteTRON/README.md

 GROQ_API_KEY=your_groq_api_key_here
 ```

-> `.env` is gitignored and will never be committed — your key stays local.
+`.env` is gitignored and will never be committed.

-3. Drop your PDF files into the `Files here/` folder next to `CiteTron.py`
+3. Drop your PDFs into the `Files here/` folder next to `CiteTron.py`

 4. Set your claim in the `query` variable and run the script